-LABEL DESCRIPTION Diffserv Click this to return to the main DiffServ screen.
-DSCP to 802.1p Mapping In this section you map each DSCP value with an 802.1p value in the drop down list box.
-0-63 This field displays each DSCP value.
-802.1p Priority Use the drop down list box to select the IEEE 802.1p priority (0 to 7) to which you would like to map this DSCP value.
-Apply Click Apply to save your changes to the switch's run-time memory.
+LABEL DESCRIPTION Apply Click Apply to save your changes to the switch's run-time memory.
 The switch loses these changes if it is turned off or loses power, so use the Save link on the top navigation panel to save your changes to the non-volatile memory when you are done configuring.
-Cancel Click Cancel to reset the fields.
+Cancel Click Cancel to discard all changes made in this table.